-See "Estimated Benefits upon a Change in Control" below for a discussion of the potential vesting of restricted stock and options for Mr. Bronfman in connection with certain changes in control involving EMI.
+See "Estimated Benefits upon a Change in Control" below for a discussion of the potential vesting of restricted stock and options for Mr. Bronfman in connection with certain changes in control involving EMI Group Limited or its affiliates.

 Estimated Benefits upon Termination without "Cause" or Resignation for "Good Reason"